dagraham/etm-tk/etmTk/help/OVERVIEW.md

                 if ARGS = X where X is one of the above commands, then display details about command X. 'X ?' is equivalent to '?
 X'.

-For another example, you can print your agenda to the terminal window by adding the letter "a":
+For example, you can print your agenda to the terminal window by adding the letter "a":

     $ etm a
     Sun Apr 06, 2014